TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Conflicts of status are interesting—how are my characters vying for status?
 * Changes of status are interesting—where do they happen in my game? [[#69.
 The Interest Curve]] applies.
 * How am I giving the player a chance to express status?
+* Can we convey status using aesthetic elements within the game?

 ### 91. Character Transformation
 * We pay attention to character transformation, because we care about what might change us.